Figma vs InVision for UX Designers 2026: Honest Comparison

 • Dev Mode — generates code snippets and measurements automatically for developers

-• Components & Auto Layout — responsive design building blocks that genuinely save hours
+• Components & Auto Layout — responsive design building blocks that actually save time

 • Prototyping — interactive flows, smart animate, overlays, and conditional logic